mrnoobmistery/sonic.exe-2.5-3.0/README.md

 # Sonic.exe 2.5/3.0
 This branch is me gonna try and finish the source code and everything.

-Thank's Jackie.exe for releasing source code.
+Thank's Duskie for releasing source code.
 (I wanna give you sloppy kisses on the lips <3)